 Please Note: All assumptions and estimates provided should be clearly stated as such and evidence of validation should be provided in a footnote.
 Where you provide numerical data (e.g. market size, price, etc.) or data about customer needs, market forces, barriers to entry and the like, you should indicate the source of the data using footnotes.
 Market research reports, articles by experts in trade publications or professional journals, interviews, focus groups, surveys, are among commonly used sources of data.

-The following four sections must be addressed in your Commercialization Plan:
+The following four sections must be addressed in your Commercialization Plan using a narrative format.
+Do not submit your Commercialization Plan in a question and answer format:

 1. Market Opportunity